Should I Watch..? The Last Stand

 What else should I watch?

-The desert backdrops of Arizona have inspired more than their fair share of Westerns like Unforgiven (7) and The Magnificent Seven (8).
-Not just a bullet-fuelled action film that we're used to these days, both films offer their share of drama and intrigue as well - Unforgiven is a simply beautiful film to watch with Clint Eastwood in the form of his life as an aging farmer forced into his old gun-slinging habits one last time.
+The desert backdrops of Arizona have inspired more than their fair share of Westerns like Unforgiven and The Magnificent Seven.
+Not just your typical bullet-fuelled action films that we're used to these days, both films offer their share of drama and intrigue as well - Unforgiven is a simply beautiful film to watch with Clint Eastwood in the form of his life as an aging farmer forced into his old gun-slinging habits one last time.